kchan139/ml-course-shibainu/README.md

 ```

 ### Contributing
-1. Fork the `main` repo on GitHub/GitLab
+1. Fork the main repository on GitHub
 2. Clone your fork:
    ```bash
    git clone https://github.com/your_username/ml-course-shibainu.git